 Intoxication – Voluntary intoxication is almost never a defense to a crime.
 If you drink voluntarily, you should realize the risks of doing so.
 This defense rarely comes up in embezzlement case.

 Embezzlement charges can be quite complex.
 In many cases there may be many items that must be reviewed in order to determine the best defense.
 Some crimes may be a result of miscommunication or deception.
 It is important to get your story out.
 There are many ways that a defense attorney will be able to help you protect your rights.
 The goal of your attorney is to not only help you defend against the charges but to also help you guard your professional reputation.
 A conviction on these types of charges can be detrimental to your career so it is important to defend the charges as vigorously as possible.
 Houston Criminal Lawyer Charles Johnson will review all aspects of your case in depth to provide a complete defense of the charges.

 If you have been charged with Embezzlement, you are probably facing stress at your home and workplace.
-Houston Lawyer Charles Johnson can help relieve that stress by ensuring that you are protected by the best Texas embezzlement lawyer available.
-If you want the best in knowledgeable legal representation & a criminal law firm that will treat your case with consideration and concern, please contact us 24/7 at (713) 222-7577 for a FREE confidential consultation.
+Houston Lawyer Charles Johnson can help relieve that stress by ensuring that you are protected.
+If you want knowledgeable legal representation & a criminal law firm that will treat your case with consideration and concern, please contact us 24/7 at (713) 222-7577 for a FREE confidential consultation.
 Your initial consultation can be done over the phone, and will be free and completely confidential.
 During this consultation you will be informed about the law, your rights and your legal options, with a reliable idea of how much an effective embezzlement defense may cost.
 Rest assured that The Charles Johnson Law Firm will zealously defend you against any type of White Collar Crime accusation.